sguox002/leetcode/leetcode-all.md

 <<-1634.
 Add Two Polynomials Represented as Linked Lists
 node has coefficient and power. two pointer merge.
 ->>
+## sliding window
+sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-1695.
+Maximum Erasure value.
+given an array of positive numbers, erase a subarray containing unique elements. return the max sum of the subarray. using hashmap or hashset. (using hashset, when you add an element which is present in hashset, keep popping left elements until the element is not present).
+->>

 ### array & string